pual/couchbase-mobile-portal/md-docs/ready/training/04-using-the-database.md

 Now you are ready to write the view to query the number of uncompleted tasks for each list.

 <block class="ios" />

-- Open **ListsViewController.swift** and locate the `setupViewAndQuery` method you already updated in the previous step.
-- Add the following below the existing code.

 ```swift
 let incompTasksCountView = database.viewNamed("list/incompleteTasksCount")